 - 1. In accordance with page 6 of the Pandemic Response Plan, the Pandemic Response Plan is activated.
-Because the statewide rate of COVID-19 has been accelerating for the past two weeks, the judiciary remains at level Red in the plan and, except for the courts that have been approved for level Yellow, all members of the Judiciary are hereby instructed to continue implementing the provisions in level Red.
+The judiciary remains at level Red in the plan and, except for the courts that have been approved for level Yellow, all members of the Judiciary are hereby instructed to continue implementing the provisions in level Red.
 A court in any county may submit a request to the Management Committee of the Judicial Council that they be allowed to move to the Yellow phase.
-The request may be granted if the Management Committee is satisfied the criteria for the Yellow phase as described in the Pandemic Response Plan are being met in that county.
+The request may be granted if the Management Committee is satisfied the criteria for the Yellow phase as described in the Risk Phase Response Plan are being met in that county.
 All court personnel should be provided access to the Pandemic Response Plan, the Continuity of Operations Plan, and the Risk Phase Response Plan.
 The Pandemic Response Plan remains operative.
-However, to the degree it is inconsistent with this Order and the Risk Phase Response Plan, this Order and the Risk Phase Response Plan supersede the Pandemic Response Plan. - 2.
+However, to the degree it is inconsistent with this Order and the Risk Phase Response Plan. - 2.
 The coronavirus response team formed by the Administrative Office of the Courts will continue to coordinate and implement the pandemic response.
-The response team should regularly communicate with members of the judiciary with information about COVID-19 and about efforts that have been taken, should be taken, and will be taken in response to the pandemic. - 3.
+The response team should regularly communicate with members of the judiciary information about COVID-19 and about efforts that have been taken, should be taken, and will be taken in response to the pandemic. - 3.
 Presiding judges, trial court executives, clerks of court, and chief probation officers should implement their district pandemic response plans and should coordinate with community partners, such as sheriffs, jails, prosecutors, and defense attorneys.
 The districts should continually communicate with the response team on the effects of the pandemic in their area. - 4.
 [Deleted] - 5.
 Consistent with the Pandemic Response Plan, the coronavirus response team must help each court implement measures that will continue the mission-critical work of the judiciary while also protecting members of the judiciary and the general public.